 Welcome to the dog days of summer.
 With excessive heat and humidity, and perhaps lack of rainfall, your lawn may be stressed or even dormant at this point.
 This post is to help your cool-season lawn survive and thrive throughout the month of July.

-Keeping your lawn irrigated is the most important factor in keeping your turf healthy surviving these next several hot, humid and sunny weeks ahead of July.
-In a perfect world there would be 1-2″ of fresh rainfall every 7-10 days.
+Keeping your lawn irrigated is the most important factor in keeping your turf healthy and surviving these next several hot, humid, and sunny weeks ahead of July.
+In a perfect world, there would be 1-2″ of fresh rainfall every 7-10 days.
 But especially here in the Northeast, you can never rely on mother nature.

-Aim for a minimum of 1 inch to 1.5 inches of water every 7-10 day.
+Aim for a minimum of 1 inch to 1.5 inches of water every 7-10 days.
 Get yourself an impact sprinkler and an irrigation timer and water deeply but infrequently.
-Meaning, water longer (~0.5 in. of water) every couple of days – versus a little amount of water (~0.25 in. of water) everyday.
+Meaning, watering longer (~0.5 in. of water) every couple of days – versus a little amount of water (~0.25 in. of water) every day.

 You can run your irrigation on hot spots of your lawn during the day, for roughly 7-10 minutes to cool the grass and soil.
 Example: I have full sun on my side yard and I will run two zones (10 total irrigation heads) for eight minutes each shortly after lunchtime.

 Note, always obey your town’s local watering restrictions.

 If your lawn is drought-stressed or dormant in July, do not mow your lawn.
 Since the grass is under stress and not growing, there’s no need to add more by mowing unnecessarily.
 Let it be and it will come back with water and cooler temps.

 If your lawn is lush and green – great job!
 Your grass is certainly slowing down and there’s probably no need to mow three or more times per week like you were in May.
 Adjust your mower deck height and cut your grass at a taller length.
 The longer blades will help shade the crowns and soil from the sun and prevent burning.